The Australian Professional Standards for Teachers – Graduate

-The National Professional Standards for Graduate Teachers provide a framework for assessing preservice teachers’ knowledge and capabilities in both school-based and University-based courses and as such complement the work of school-based and university-based teacher educators.
+The Australian Professional Standards for Graduate Teachers provide a framework for assessing pre-service teachers’ knowledge and capabilities in both school-based and university-based courses and, as such, complement the work of school-based and university-based teacher educators.

-The introduction of National Standards has provided a clear direction for the development of a shared understanding of the expectations of preservice teachers’ within three connected domains:
+The introduction of the Australian Standards has provided a clear direction for the development of a shared understanding of the expectations of pre-service teachers within three connected domains:

 The Standards provide a common basis for planning learning pathways and assessing professional learning and achievement.
-It provides not only a common set of outcomes but also a common language for talking about and providing formative and summative assessment feedback for the preservice teachers’ regarding the knowledge and skills they develop during school-based learning.
-Knowledge and understanding of the Standards should assist in the development of consistency and equity of teaching and assessment of preservice teachers.
+It provides not only a common set of outcomes but also a common language for talking about and providing formative and summative assessment feedback for pre-service teachers regarding the knowledge and skills they develop during school-based learning.
+Knowledge and understanding of the Standards should assist in the development of consistency and equity of teaching and assessment of pre-service teachers.

 Understanding the Standards

-The National Professional Standards for Graduate Teachers are divided into 3 categories:
+The Australian Professional Standards for Graduate Teachers are divided into 3 categories:

-During the school-based learning segments of their degree programs, preservice teachers will be assessed against each of the Standards.
+During the school-based learning segments of their degree programs, pre-service teachers will be assessed against each of the Standards.
 These assessments, made by school-based teacher educators/assessors, are based on judgements about the quality of the practical performances and products developed for and used in those performances.
 In the interest of assessment consistency and reliability, it is important to pre-specify an agreed on range of possible practices and/or products that could count as evidence of having achieved each Standard.
-Consistency in assessing preservice teachers across all university-partner school sites and all States will be more likely if school-based teacher educators are armed not only with knowledge of the National Professional Standards for Graduate Teachers but also with an inventory of possible evidence of the Graduate Standards.
+Consistency in assessing pre-service teachers across all university-partner school sites and all states and territories will be more likely if school-based teacher educators are armed not only with knowledge of the Australian Professional Standards for Graduate Teachers but also with an inventory of possible evidence of the Graduate Standards.

 Each Standard targets one aspect within the domains of knowledge, practice or professional engagement.
 Within each broad domain, each Standard also specifies a number of focal areas that are connected to the overall Standard.